shfitz/DM1143-Ideation-and-Prototyping-FA17/schedule.md

 _The class website is the official source for all dates and assignments; the syllabus is NOT.
 The syllabus provides a general overview and guideline for the course.
 The website is a living, dynamic document.
 Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below._

-**All dates and assignments are subject to change at the discretion of the professor!
+**This schedule is schedule to change!
+All dates and assignments are subject to change at the discretion of the professor!
 Gitbook and slack are the official sources for all dates and assignments.**

 *Gitbook & Slack are living, dynamic sources.
 If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during class.*
 <table border="1">